Acupuncture and fertility / infertility

 Acupuncture

-• Nourish the uterus to thicken the endometrium
+Nourish the uterus and thicken the endometrium to encourage successful implantation

-Acupuncture optimizes fertility, whether natural, through intrauterine insemination (IUI) or through in vitro fertilization (IVF).
+Acupuncture enhances fertility, whether you are trying to conceive naturally, or are undergoing intrauterine insemination (IUI) or in vitro fertilization (IVF).

 Acupuncture & Pregnancy